jakt/JANetworking/README.md

 There are a few settings that should be configured on app launch that will be the default settings for all server calls.
 Below is a list of everything that can be set:

 #### Required
-- `setBaseURL(development:String, staging:String, production:String)` - Set the URLs for all environments
+- `setBaseURL(development:String, staging:String, production:String)` - Set the URLs for all environments.
-- `set(environment:NetworkEnvironment)` - Set the current environment
+- `set(environment:NetworkEnvironment)` - Set the current environment.
 - `setSaveToken(block:SaveTokenBlock)` - Customize how the token is saved.
 Usually this is a simple keychain store one liner.
 - `setLoadToken(block:LoadTokenBlock)` - Customize how the token is loaded.
 Usually this is a simple keychain fetch.

 #### Optional
-- `set(header:String, value:String?)` - Set the default request headers for all network requests
+- `set(header:String, value:String?)` - Set the default request headers for all network requests.
 - `setInvalidTokenInfo(serverResponseText:[String], HTTPStatusCodes:[Int])` - Set the triggers for an invalid token.
 If any server call matches any of the info passed in here, it will trigger a token refresh.
 - `setUnauthorizedRetryLimit(_ limit:Int)` - Set the number of times the token should attempt to refresh before the server is counted as unsuccesful.
 - `setUpRefreshTimer(timeInterval:TimeInterval)` - Set the refresh interval for the token.